OdileDuhirimana/SureShop/README.md

 ## Overview

-Sureshop is a fully functional e-commerce backend API built with Java, Spring Boot, and PostgreSQL (or MySQL - depending on your choice).
+Sureshop is a fully functional e-commerce backend API built with Java, Spring Boot, and MySQL.
 It provides a robust set of features to manage products, users, shopping carts, orders, and payments.
 This README provides information on how to set up, run, and test the API.

 ## Technologies Used